jwhiteman/lucidsimple-blog/_posts/2016-01-31-exunit-cheat-sheet.md

 If you read the output above, you'll see that only 1 of the three tests ran.

-In this case, only tags marked `wip` were run.
+In this case, only tests marked `wip` were run.

 Similarly, you could _exclude_ your WIP tests this way: